-CloverDX provides a component EmailSender to cover this need.
-It uses the standard Simple Mail Transfer Protocol (SMTP) and is capable of not just sending messages themselves but can also transfer multiple attachments.
-But first it needs to be configured to do so.
+CloverDX provides the EmailSender component to address this need.
+It uses the standard Simple Mail Transfer Protocol (SMTP) and is capable not only of sending messages but also of transferring multiple attachments.
+But first, it needs to be configured to do so.

-Where previously one would just configure SMTP server locally, these days cloud-based options are more often used.
-For this article, we will use Azure Communication Services (ACS) as the authorization server of choice to make our CloverDX graph able to send emails via SMTP.
-ACS offer tools for adding communication features like voice, video, chat, SMS and email to applications.
-They are part of Azure ecosystem and can be managed via Azure Portal.
+Where previously one would just configure the SMTP server locally, these days cloud-based options are more often used.
+For this article, we will use Azure Communication Services (ACS) as the authorization server to enable our CloverDX graph to send emails via SMTP.
+ACS offers tools for adding communication features like voice, video, chat, SMS, and email to applications.
+They are part of the Azure ecosystem and can be managed via the Azure Portal.

-This article will first delve into which emailing permissions is Azure offering before providing a step-by-step guide to configuring both Azure and CloverDX side of sending emails.
-In some future article we may also have a closer look at the reading aspect.
+This article will first explore the emailing permissions offered by Azure, before providing a step-by-step guide to configuring both the Azure and CloverDX sides of sending emails.
+In some future article, we may also have a closer look at the reading aspect.

 Types of ACS permissions